Tracy-LeeOberem/Microbial-Explorer/README.md

 ## Features:
 Leverages AI techniques to intelligently fetch and display the most relevant Wikipedia pages for microbes in question.
 Provides users with quick and relevant knowledge of each microbe in question.
-The app has a few predetermined short descriptions of some microbes and more can be added in the future.
+The app has a few predetermined short descriptions of some microbes and more can be added in the future within the .json file.